top of page

 Are there any restrictions on team rosters or player substitutions ?

-Can I play on more than one team ?
+Am I allowed to participate in more than one team ?

 What type of rinks do we play on ?